Jan Eriksson (footballer, born 1967): Club career

 Eriksson played his early football with GIF Sundsvall and IFK Sundsvall before signing with AIK in 1987.
 In 1992, he signed with IFK Norrköping before moving to the German Bundesliga to play for 1.
 FC Kaiserslautern.
 He was awarded Guldbollen in 1992 while playing in Kaiserslautern.
 He briefly returned to AIK in 1994 before going on to represent Servette FC and Helsingborgs IF between 1995 and 1996.

 Eriksson joined English side Sunderland in January 1997, but went on to make only one appearance for the club in a 1–0 defeat at Aston Villa in February 1997.
 He left the club in May 1998 having made no further appearances.
 He spent the last two years of his professional career with the Tampa Bay Mutiny in Major League Soccer alongside his former Sweden teammate Thomas Ravelli.

 International career

-He played 35 matches and scored four goals for the Sweden national team.
+Eriksson played 35 matches and scored four goals for the Sweden national team.
 Two of those goals came at the 1992 European Championship in Sweden.
 He was selected for the 1990 FIFA World Cup squad, but did not play.
 Eriksson was also selected for the Swedish 1994 FIFA World Cup squad but had to leave the team just before the start of the tournament because of an injury and was replaced by Teddy Lucic.